milanofthe/pathsim/ROADMAP.md

 ## API

-- separate transient and steady state analysis resuts for scope and spectrum
+- separate transient and steady state analysis results for scope and spectrum

 ## Testing

 - complete testing for all the blocks (currently testing is mostly second order) including linearization
+- test automatic differentiation through `Value` with every block and with linearization